Scale: Engagement versus Disaffection with Learning (EvsD) – Behavioral Engagement subscale

 Access and permissions: The measure is available for non-commercial use with no advance permission required.
 The full EvsD scale can be accessed online here.

 Alternatives: For a more complete assessment of school engagement, programs may want to consider using the full EvsD scale.
 This 20-item measure assesses both behavioral (effort, interest) and emotional (connectedness, belongingness) features of engagement, and distinguishes between engagement and disaffection.
-A description of the measure can be found in the original publication, which is available here.
+A description of the measure can be found in the original publication.
 A measure of School Connectedness, which is similar to emotional engagement, is also provided here in this toolkit.

 Citation: Skinner, E. A., Kindermann, T. A., & Furrer, C. J. (2009).
 A motivational perspective on engagement and disaffection: Conceptualization and assessment of children's behavioral and emotional participation in academic activities in the classroom.
 Educational and Psychological Measurement, 69, 493-525. http://dx.doi.org/10.1177/0013164408323233